axiom-data-science/ciofs-hindcast-report/ciofs-hindcast-report/river_forcing_demo.md

 * Station substitutes are listed in the Station Table above.
 There is one station substitute for discharge, and more for water temperature.
 * The model development report stated that because the desired Station 15292780 is not available for a long time, they substituted discharge from Station 15292000 and multiplied by 2 to approximate the difference seen between the two stations.
 * The model development report stated that temperatures from Bradley River (Station 15292780) were used for all stations.
 We decided to allow the water temperature to vary in space.
-* We perform a rolling mean of the gage data
-* We use rating curve data with gage data to estimate discharge when discharge is not available.
-* We use mean time series when neither discharge nor gage data is available for estimating discharge, and for water temperature when real-time data is not available.
+* We use mean time series for water temperature and discharge when real-time data is not available.

 Details for each point are below.